Higher order generalization of Fukaya's Morse homotopy invariant of 3-manifolds I. Invariants of homology 3-spheres: Orientations on manifolds and their intersections

 For a $d$-dimensional orientable manifold $M$, we will represent an orientation on $M$ by a nowhere vanishing $d$-form of $\Omega_{\mathrm{dR}}^d(M)$ and denote by $o(M)$.
-If $M$ is a submanifold of an oriented $d'$-dimensional manifold $N$, then we define $o(M)$ from an orientation $o^*(M)$ of the normal bundle of $M$ by the rule
+If $M$ is a submanifold of an oriented Riemannian $e$-dimensional manifold $E$, then we may alternatively define $o(M)$ from an orientation $o^*_E(M)$ of the normal bundle of $M$ by the rule